tristan-harris/Udacity-Data-Science-Blog-Post/README.md

-# Udacity-Data-Science-Blog-Post
-My Github repository for the first project in the Udacity Data Science Course.
+# Udacity Data Science Blog Post

+### Installation

+To run this Jupyter Notebook locally on your computer, you will need Python 3, Jupyter Notebooks and the Python libraries pandas, matplotlib and seaborn to be installed.

 https://insights.stackoverflow.com/survey